Carnosine and Nitric Oxide: The Dynamic Duo of Protection and Flow

 - Improved Microcirculation: By supporting the NO pathway, carnosine ensures that the smallest capillaries remain open to nourish muscle fibers.

-Take CARNOSINE (or Beta-Alanine) if:
+Take CARNOSINE (or Beta-alanine) if:

 - You want to protect your cardiovascular system and improve arterial elasticity.